Supportive Environment, Strong Relationships

 Perennially ranked among the nation’s best music schools, UNC has a diverse voice program that runs the full gamut of genres and styles.
 We stage two full operas with orchestra every year, run four choruses that provide performance opportunities, and offer you chances to perform in a wide variety of styles.
 You’ll also get hands-on training in vocal pedagogy to round out your skills and prepare you to teach in a studio or pursue doctoral studies.

 An entrance audition is required for admission to the Master of Music program with Vocal Performance emphasis.
-The degree totals 30 to 33 credits, with courses in music literature, teaching, and performance.
-You’ll complete the degree with a public recital and an optional paper related to your recital piece, as well as diction proficiency examinations in Germany, French and Italian.
+The degree totals 36 credits, with courses in music literature, teaching, and performance.
+You’ll complete the degree with a public recital and an optional paper related to your recital piece, as well as diction proficiency examinations in German, French and Italian.

 Take the next step!
 Explore courses, contact information and admission requirements.